kuzzleio/kuzzle/doc/1/plugins/plugin-context/customize-errors/index.md

 Taking the configuration example above, if an error is thrown with:

-`context.errorsManager.throw('some_error', 'Something get wrong');`
+`context.errorsManager.throw('some_error', 'request badly formatted');`

 Then when triggered on an API request, Kuzzle will respond to the querying user with a [BadRequestError](https://docs.kuzzle.io/core/1/api/essentials/errors/#badrequesterror) error, with the following properties:

-- message : `Some error occured: Something get wrong`
+- message : `An error occured: request badly formatted`
 - errorName : `plugins.foobar-plugin.some_error`
-- code : 0442123
+- code : 0x04020033